KassieKitsune/pkPrism/README.md

 Or even custom styles<br>
 ![CustomRPC](https://github.com/KassieKitsune/pkPrism/blob/master/images/JY-rich-custom.png)<br>

-<br>*We know that not every system is out to everybody they know on Discord - or has any need to show fronters-.
-As such Rich Presence is off by default*
+> **_A NOTE ON PRIVACY:_** *We know that not every system is out to everybody they know on Discord - or has any need to show fronters-.
+As such Rich Presence is off by default.
+Even when on, it abides by your Activity Privacy settings as configured in your regular Discord settings and would not show itself to anyone who would not otherwise be able to see what game you're playing or what song you're listening to*

 > **_NOTE:_** pkPrism is still under development, and new features are on the way, check for updates as they come!
 ___